SQR-za/SQR-za/README.md

 ---

-## What I Am Learning Now
+## What I Am Doing Now

-- Improving my Java and Python foundations through practice.
+- studying for security+
-- Starting from the basics in JavaScript and web development.
+- playing Bandit from overthewire currently in level 14
-- Learning AI fundamentals and experimenting with AI-agent workflows.
-- Building practical Linux and cybersecurity skills.
+- Making fully ai assystant with hermes on my homelap with local llm and linking it with all services I have and

 ---